Kaisa Yeh Ishq Hai... Ajab Sa Risk Hai: Plot

 Lohari discovers that Rajveer is her son and feels guilty about her injuring her own son.
 The family gets to know that Simran is alive as Lohari gets to know that Simran was only pretending to be a ghost in front of her.
 The family eventually take her home.
 After that, Lohari wants Simran to stay away from Rajveer.
 One day, she left home and took away Rajveer from home.
 Other side Rano (Rajveer's sister) falls in love with Gabroo who met her when Simran and Rano go out for searching Rajveer.
 They get married after some trouble in the family.

 Simran and Rajveer moved on to the abandoned school where Simran taught Wajiro.
 Simran found out that she was pregnant.
-When the family got to know about that they wanted Simran and Rajveer to return except for Shyam Sundar.
+When the family got to know about that they wanted Simran and Rajveer to return except for Shyamsundar.
 Everyone convinced her, but he said only if no one talked to them which everyone agreed.
 Rajjo could not accept this and she went mad on Lohari as she didn't fulfill any of her promises, so she decided to reveal her truth in front of the whole family.
 But nobody believed her, and they asked her to leave the house which she finally agreed to do.

 After 13 days following Lohari's death, things returned to normal, but a strange thing happened in the house.
-Rampyari acted very differently as Laali did her mind negative against everyone as she wanted to destroy the whole family.
+Rampyari acted very differently as Lali did her mind negative against everyone as she wanted to destroy the whole family.
 But Simran tried to calm her down which succeeded.

-After 15 years, things changed in the village as Shyam Sunder realized that educated women was not bad, but instead good, he allowed all the girls in the village to go to the school.
+After 15 years, things changed in the village as Shyamsundar realized that educated women was not bad, but instead good, he allowed all the girls in the village to go to the school.
 The family was very happy with Simran and Rajveer, and their two daughters also went to school.
-When Simran taught her students, Shyam Sundar came there and asked her if she also could become her teacher and teach him, which Simran agreed to do so.
-It ended with Shyam Sundar hugging both Simran and Rajveer and saying that she was the best daughter-in-law anyone could ever have.
+When Simran taught her students, Shyamsundar came there and asked her if she also could become her teacher and teach him, which Simran agreed to do so.
+It ended with Shyamsundar hugging both Simran and Rajveer and saying that she was the best daughter-in-law anyone could ever have.